Image without caption

 Interest Rate Cycles

-Rising Rates = Money Supply Expansion
+Rising Rates = dUSD Supply Expansion

 • Low dUSD Supply vs. Debt: When there is high borrowing demand and less dUSD in circulation vs. the outstanding debt, lending rates increase due to high utilization but rebates are declining, leading to higher borrowing costs at the same time.

 • Supply Expansion: More lenders will then supply dUSD as borrowers begin buying it back to repay their loans.
-The AMO mechanism could become active at this point, which, in turn, increases the dUSD supply and its underlying reserves.
+The AMO mechanism could become active at this point, which, in turn, expands the dUSD supply and its underlying reserves.

-Declining Rates = Money Supply Contraction
+Falling Rates = dUSD Supply Contraction

 • High dUSD Supply vs. Debt: Conversely, when there is low borrowing demand and more dUSD in circulation vs. the outstanding debt, lending rates decrease due to low utilization but rebates are rising again, leading to reduced borrowing costs.